anzolin/AspNetCoreSendEmail/README.md

-# Send Email using ASP.NET Core
+# Sending Email using ASP.NET Core
-A simple example of a send email project using ASP.NET Core
+A simple example of a sending email project using ASP.NET Core.

 ```
 This tutorial is under construction!